 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the corn gluten meal and flaxseed contained in some recipes, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed and peas, this looks like the profile of a kibble containing a notable amount of meat.

-Muenster Natural Dog Food is a plant-based kibble using a below average amount of chicken meal as its main source of animal protein, thus earning the brand 3.5 stars.
+Muenster Natural is a plant-based dry dog food using a notable amount of chicken or fish meals as its main sources of animal protein, thus earning the brand 4.5 stars.